Mehrads/Titanic-Disaster/README.md

 Your score is the percentage of passengers you correctly predict.
 This is known as accuracy.
 We should achieve 1.0 accuracy for being among the best submissions.

+You see other phases throughout the notebook.

+Hope you enjoy reading my code and I would be happy to hear your opinions and suggestions!